lapps/org.lappsgrid.examples/README.md

     * **requires** (list): input annotations
     * **produces** (list): produced annotations

 Note that `name` and `version` are optional.
 If `name` is not specified, the compiler gets its value automatically from the class name.
-When `version` is omitted, compiler first try to find a file named `VERSION` with version information, if the file isn't there, then, it gets the version from `pom.xml` Be careful when the service is not a maven project; `version` should be specified in java annotation or in `VERSION` file.
+When `version` is omitted, compiler first try to find a file named `VERSION` with version information, if the file isn't there, then, it gets the version from `pom.xml` Pay a special attention when the service is not a maven project: `version` should be specified in java annotation or in `VERSION` file; or it won't compile.
 For keys that require discriminator(s), you can simply give their aliases from [Lappsgrid URI Inventory](http://vocab.lappsgrid.org/discriminators.html).

 Here is an example: